activatedgeek/blog/site/contents/math/ml/bayes-lit.md

 When diving deep into a topic, we often find ourselves too close to the action.
 It is important to start with and keep the bigger picture in mind.
 I recommend the following to get a feel for the fundamental thesis around being _Bayesian_.
-It is not a silver bullet but a set of common-sense principles to abide by.
+It is not a silver bullet, but a set of common-sense principles to abide by.

 - In my introductory article, [_The Beauty of Bayesian Learning_](/kb/the-beauty-of-bayesian-learning), I describe the essence of Bayesian learning using a simple pattern guessing demo.
+  - [Second opinion needed: communicating uncertainty in medical machine learning](https://www.nature.com/articles/s41746-020-00367-3) provides a broad survey grounded in real-world applications of the need to quantify uncertainty.
 - PRML Chapter 1 [^@bishop2006pattern] is the place to start for a succinct treatment on the topic.
 - The ideas can be further reinforced through DJCM's [PhD Thesis](http://www.inference.org.uk/mackay/PhD.html), Chapter 2.